COVID Vaccination Record Available with QR Code

 - Wallet cards received at time of immunization (Saskatchewan Health Authority or Indigenous Services Canada)

 - Proof (electronic or in writing) issued by another province, territory or government.

 Please note: The above are acceptable proof in Saskatchewan, but may not be acceptable in other jurisdictions.

+To register for MySaskHealthRecord, key identity verification documents (health card and SGI photo ID) are required.
 Once an account is created, individuals may access their COVID-19 vaccination record as well as their complete immunization history, lab test results, including COVID-19 tests, and other health history.
 It may take up to 24 hours for your record to be updated, after your account is activated.

 How to access your QR code proof of vaccination:

 Some individuals chose to interpret the public health measures as a mandatory immunization policy, and have secured affidavits objecting to immunization.
 As immunization is not mandatory, exemption is not required and these affidavits serve no purpose.